 Public wi-fi use.

 Remote workers often use public wi-fi in coffee shops or libraries.
 Even regular office employees may create risks if they have sensitive information on their devices and then connect to public wi-fi on the weekends.
 Public wi-fi networks are notoriously vulnerable to attacks, and information sent over them is easily intercepted.
+It is safe to use Virtual private network or VPN When using public wifi.
+Check out VPN Online if you want to compare a variety of VPN providers

 Lost and stolen devices.